 There is work underway on creating a greener NHS, which is to include a new clinical waste strategy.

-I am working with parish councils on the proposed incinerator, while waiting for an expected planning application to come forward.
+I have worked with parish councils on the proposed incinerator.
+We are now waiting to see if an expected planning application is submitted.

 UPDATE: The scoping opinion application was approved by Somerset County Council on 14 March 2022.